Alec Cunningham-Reid: In Parliament

 The following day, both MPs made a formal apology in the House of Commons.
 On 30 July Cunningham-Reid made a personal statement in which he explained to the House that the matter had arisen after Locker-Lampson had accused him of leaving London during the Blitz, whereas he claimed to have departed on a 14-week trip before the Blitz started.
 The incident became front-page news in Britain, and was reported in several major American newspapers — including the Los Angeles Times, which ran the story under the headline "England Grins as Members of Commons Trade Punches".

 Personal life

 Cunningham-Reid was married twice.
 His first marriage, on 12 May 1927, was to The Hon.
 Ruth Mary Clarisse Ashley.
 The couple, described by The Cincinnati Enquirer as "England's wealthiest girl and handsomest man", had two children.
 On their honeymoon, she insisted that they share her wealth because "no decent woman likes to have a man live with her in charity", but when the couple divorced in 1940, he sued for half of her $400,000 annual income.

-In 1944 Cunningham-Reid married secondly Angela Williams, and they were divorced about 1949.
+In 1944 Cunningham-Reid married, secondly, Angela Williams; they divorced in about 1949.
 During the Second World War he conducted an affair with the American heiress Doris Duke.